 The Bosarge Family Foundation-Waun Ki Hong Scholar Award for Regenerative Cancer Medicine

 The Bosarge Family Foundation-Waun Ki Hong Scholar Award for Regenerative Cancer Medicine represents a joint effort to encourage and support postdoctoral or clinical research fellows to conduct highly novel and provocative research in the field of regenerative cancer medicine and to establish a successful career path in this field.
-The research proposed for funding may be translational, clinical, or epidemiological in nature and must have direct applicability and relevance to enhancing the physiology or function of cancer survivors using regenerative medicine techniques.
+Funded research is directly related to the enhancement of the physiology of cancer survivors.

 Cisplatin chemotherapy, although efficacious in cancer treatment, potentiates off-target cognitive dysfunction, known as chemobrain.
-Without a known cure, there is a critical need to develop effective therapies to prevent chemobrain and regenerate cognitive function.
-This proposal establishes a clinical cisplatin-chemotherapy mouse model revealing that cisplatin administration impairs hippocampal neuronal morphology while inducing significant emotional and memory deficits.
-RNA-sequencing of hippocampal tissue derived from mice administered cisplatin compared to controls revealed upregulation of the adenosine A2A receptor (Adora2a).
-In this proposed work, Dr. Oliveros aims to test the hypothesis that Adora2a inhibition can prevent chemobrain.
-He will use a DREADDs (designer receptors exclusively activated by designer drugs) approach to inhibit Adora2a-expressing neurons.
-This proposal will also determine whether caffeine, an inexpensive and readily available Adora2a antagonist, attenuates cisplatin-induced chemobrain, thus highlighting Adora2a as a promising therapeutic target for chemobrain.
+RNA-sequencing of hippocampal tissue derived from cisplatin-treated mice revealed upregulation of the adenosine A2A receptor (Adora2a).
+Dr. Oliveros hypothesizes that Adora2a inhibition can prevent chemobrain.
+He is set to use a DREADDs (designer receptors exclusively activated by designer drugs) approach to inhibit Adora2a-expressing neurons.
+In addition, he is set to determine whether caffeine, an Adora2a antagonist, can attenuate cisplatin-induced chemobrain.

 Acknowledgement of Support